vabarbosa/vb_gabri-qiskit_env-/README.md

 # gabri-qiskit_env-

-This is my repo for the qiskit-textbook tasks, from there: https://qiskit.org/textbook/preface.html
+This is my repo for the qiskit-textbook tasks, from here: https://qiskit.org/textbook/preface.html